 Start Separating Finances Early

-The divorce process takes a long time, and during this period, you and your spouse still will be responsible for joint bills such as household expenses and child-related expenses.
+The divorce process takes a long time, and during this period, you and your spouse will still be responsible for joint bills such as household expenses and child-related expenses.
 When the topic of divorce is first discussed, you may want to set up a private bank account so you can start transferring money to your own personal account.
 It's a good idea to discuss this move with your spouse first to work on an agreeable amount you will take from the joint account or an amount you will deposit on a monthly basis to take care of household expenses while the divorce process is underway.

 Talk to a Divorce Attorney as Soon as Possible